henryleestudio/dream-logger-fullstack/README.md

 img

 ## Design
-Merging a gamey technological aesthetic with the deep and dreamy spacious feel.
-My intention was to resonate with the moment of waking up from a full dream.

-I chose a color scheme and imagery that's not too harsh on the eyes, and could match the energy of the mindset.
+A gamey / technological aesthetic merged with a deep and dreamy spacious feel.
+My intention were to resonate with the moment a person realizes their awake state, when the dream is fresh and easy to remember.
+I chose a color scheme and imagery that's easy on the eyes, and could match the energy of the mindset.

 <p align="left">
   <a href="https://henrylee.studio/" target="_blank">